Skip to content

 Ever wondered where your loin chops come from?
 Why Lamb Tenderloin and Backstrap were a little more prized than some other cuts?
 What's the difference between the Foreshank and Hindshank - aren't they all just shanks??

-We feel that knowing where your food comes from is an integral part of appreciating and understanding the supply chain - it's also the easiest thing that you as a consumer can do.
-On this page, we have broken the lamb down (literally) into its primal cuts and a short description of each product.
-We hope you find this useful, and helps you to make informed choices.
+Knowing where your food comes from is an integral part of appreciating and understanding the supply chain - it's also the easiest thing that you as a consumer can do.

 Lamb Neck Rosettes from the neck with the central bone kept in.
 Made up of well-exercised muscle, they contain plenty of connective tissue.
 This cut is best suited to moist, low and slow cooking methods to break down the connective tissue and allow the bone to impart a rich flavour, resulting in pull-apart tenderness.